teradici/deploy/dev/domain-controller/README.md

 ## Deployment Parameters
 * domainAdminUsername: The name of the administrator account to be created for the domain.
   * This username must be short form and not a User Principal Name (UPN).
-The name cannot be 'admin.'For example 'uname' is allowed and 'uname@example.com' is not allowed.
+For example 'uname' is allowed and 'uname@example.com' is not allowed.
+The name cannot be 'admin' for example.
   * You are creating this new account prior to deploying CAM.
 It is not an existing domain account.
   * This account's username and password also becomes the local admin account for each created machine.
 * domainAdminPassword: The password for the administrator account of the new VM's and domain.